What is the VA Renovation Loan?

-Also, note that lenders may charge a 2 percent construction fee (on top of the usual 1 percent origination charge) for your loan.
+Also, note lenders may charge a 2 percent construction fee (on top of the usual 1 percent origination charge) for your loan.

 How the VA renovation loan process works

-The thing to understand about VA renovation loans is that it’s a second loan, but it works differently than a traditional VA supplemental loan, which can also be used for renovations.
+The thing to understand about VA renovation loans is it’s a second loan, but it works differently than a traditional VA supplemental loan, which can also be used for renovations.
 Instead of having two separate loans, the VA rehab loan is rolled together with the original purchase loan — you’ll only have one mortgage rate and monthly payment.